john-bixly/Morsel/README.md

 grunt server
 ```

-Select local, and browser
+Select `local`, and `browser`

 #### For an android build

+You will need to have [cordova](http://cordova.apache.org/docs/en/3.5.0/guide_platforms_android_index.md.html#Android%20Platform%20Guide) set up in order to run this command.
+(plug your android device in before, and have debugging mode turned on)

 ```shell
 grunt android
 ```

-(plug your android device in before)

 #### app/dependencies

 Here we will differentiate between browser and mobile, it chooses the correct one depending on your build.